The following limitations apply to online DDL operations:

 ON...SET NULLconstraints on the table.

-Before an online DDL operation can finish, it must wait for transactions that hold metadata locks on the table to commit or roll back.
+Before an in-place online DDL operation can finish, it must wait for transactions that hold metadata locks on the table to commit or roll back.
 An online DDL operation may briefly require an exclusive metadata lock on the table during its execution phase, and always requires one in the final phase of the operation when updating the table definition.
 Consequently, transactions holding metadata locks on the table can cause an online DDL operation to block.
 The transactions that hold metadata locks on the table may have been started before or during the online DDL operation.
 A long running or inactive transaction that holds a metadata lock on the table can cause an online DDL operation to timeout.

 ALTER TABLEstatement applies an online log of DML operations that were run concurrently on the same table from other connection threads.
 When the DML operations are applied, it is possible to encounter a duplicate key entry error (ERROR 1062 (23000): Duplicate entry), even if the duplicate entry is only temporary and would be reverted by a later entry in the online log.
 This is similar to the idea of a foreign key constraint check in